ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    When true, tapers the SPPT perturbations to zero at the model's lowest level, which reduces model crashes.

 ``USE_ZMTNBLCK``: (Default: false)
    When true, do not apply perturbations below the dividing streamline that is diagnosed by the gravity wave drag, mountain blocking scheme.
+Valid values: ``True`` | ``False``

 Stochastic Kinetic Energy Backscatter (SKEB) Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``DO_SKEB``: (Default: false)
    Flag to turn Stochastic Kinetic Energy Backscatter (SKEB) on or off.
 SKEB adds wind perturbations to the model state.
 Perturbations are random in space/time, but amplitude is determined by a smoothed dissipation estimate provided by the :term:`dynamical core`.
 SKEB addresses errors in the dynamics more active in the mid-latitudes.
+Valid values: ``True`` | ``False``

 ``ISEED_SKEB``: (Default: 3)
    Seed for setting the SHUM random number sequence.